10 Questions you should ask before choosing a coach

 Former clients can give you a sense of the coach’s effectiveness and the results they’ve helped others achieve.
 Look for valid, written testimonials, and you could always ask a coach to seek permission from their existing clients to get in touch and talk with you about their experiences.

-Antonia’s Answer: There are lots of testimonials from clients on my website that have already been published: https://antoniamilkop.com/professional-coaching/.
+Antonia’s Answer: Check out testimonials from my clients here: https://antoniamilkop.com/what-my-clients-say.
 And I’d be happy to put you in touch with any of my existing or former clients if you want to chat with them more about their experience (I’d of course need to seek their permission first to share their contact details with you).

 7. What’s the process for scheduling sessions, and do we meet face-to-face or virtually?